Suze Orman and Dave Ramsey: Let’s debate!

 5. We seem to be getting all the good news, what is the down side or bad news?

 The growth in a dividend-paying whole life policy isn’t based primarily on interest rates in the conventional sense.
 You receive a guaranteed increase every year and have the potential for dividends.
-(Dividends are not guaranteed, but have been paid by the companies used by Bank On Yourself Authorized Advisors every single year for more than 100 years, including during the Great Depression.)
+(Dividends are not guaranteed, but have been paid by the companies used by Bank On Yourself Professionals every single year for more than 100 years, including during the Great Depression.)

 The growth is both guaranteed and exponential.
 There is a graph that shows you how this typically works in comparison #5 of the section where I compare Bank On Yourself versus investing in the stock market.